RedisLabs/redislabs-docs/content/rs/databases/configure/database-persistence.md

 There may be times when performance is critical for your use case and you don't want to risk data persistence adding latency.

-You can enable or disable data-persistence on the master shards using the following `rladmin` command:
+You can enable or turn off data persistence on the master shards using the following `rladmin` command:

 ```sh